Campion award for excellence in official statistics

-Nominations for the main award will demonstrate one or more of the following main criteria:
+Nominations for the main award need to demonstrate how they meet one or more of the following main criteria:

-- An excellent demonstration of gathering information on the requirements of a range of users, and using this information to develop new statistics, shape outputs or influence policy;
+- An excellent demonstration of gathering information to meet the needs of a range of users, and using this information to develop new statistics, shape outputs or influence policy;

-- Excellent or innovative communication of results in a way or ways that are clear, helpful and accessible to a wide array of users;
+- Excellent or innovative communication of results in a way or ways that are clear, helpful, inclusive and accessible to a wide array of users;

-Subsidiary criteria: credit will also be given for: value for money or efficiency savings; for work that goes beyond normal expectations or results from outstanding individual effort; or for overcoming obstacles such as political sensitivity, barriers to collaboration or severe timing constraints.
+- Credit will also be given for value for money or efficiency savings; for work that goes beyond normal expectations or results from outstanding individual effort; or for overcoming obstacles such as political sensitivity, barriers to collaboration or severe timing constraints.